SINISTERX69/ColonNet/README.md

 To train the model yourself you can simply run the **training.py**

 To simply make predictions on images,run **prediction.py** and give the image path when asked.
 (You can also just give the image name but the image should be in the **same folder** as predictions.py)

+## CREDITS

+We wish to thank all the members of MISAHUB for organizing this challenge and providing the relevant image dataset for the training and testing of this model.

+For further information and model metrics kindly refer to the README.pdf file.